Classification of States: From Aristotle to Modern Political Science

 Conclusion:-

 The truth is, there seems to be no single principle, or criterion, juridical or otherwise, upon which a satisfactory classification of states can be made.
 The principle adopted by Jellinek and Burgess is perhaps as logical and scientific as any that can be found.
-Still, the classifications which they made upon the basis of it are far from satisfactory.
+Still, the classifications that they made on the basis of it are far from satisfactory.

 On the other hand, governments readily lend themselves to the processes of differentiation and classification.
 With these rather than states, the jurist and the political scientist may more advantageously occupy themselves with efforts at classification.